Computer Engineering, BS

 2

 Check General Education Program or Honors Distribution to find courses that satisfy the Writing Second Course requirement.
-While ENGL:112 is preferred, ENGL:222 Technical Report Writing is accepted to fulfill the English composition elective.
+ENGL 112 is preferred, but ENGL 222 Technical Report Writing is accepted to fulfill the English composition elective.

 3